Skip to content

 Naiṣkarmya Siddhi (Attainment of Actionlessness)

-The Naiṣkarmya Siddhi is notable for its rigorous argumentation, poetic brilliance, and psychological insight into the nature of ignorance and self-knowledge.
+The work is notable for its rigorous argumentation, poetic brilliance, and profound psychological insight into how ignorance operates and how it is removed.
+It remains a core text in the curriculum of traditional Advaita studies.

 Bṛhadāraṇyaka Upaniṣad Vārttika